davidjeyachandran/fasterwebDrupal/README.md

 When someone uses your website, their experience depends on where they are, their bandwidth and their device.
 With this module, someone living far from the server, on a 512Kb Internet connection and using an old phone will still get an amazing user experience - sub second page loads on most links.
 The module does not change the first page load on your site - it accelerates subsequent clicks of links in your site.

+## How to use it?

+- Copy the FasterWeb module to your contrib module folder
+- Enable it
+- Open the website in Incognito mode (as an anonymous user)

+Initially as you click links, the page load will be slow, as FasterWeb learns how you use the website.
+After a minute, you'll notice that links open instantly and you can see in the Chrome Inspector console which links are getting prefetched.

+## Configuration

+We're working to make the module as close to Zero config as we can.
+We have some basic config in the module's js/scripts.js file in the variable (websiteConfig).
+You can exclude urls here (eg. we have a React App embedded on some pages that don't play with FasterWeb) or if it's simpler you can include urls that FasterWeb will work on.

+- urlExclude
+- urlInclude

+If you have added Javascript on your Drupal site without using Drupal behaviors, these will stop working.
+You can fix these by adding these as "pageFunctions".
+An example is a slider you've added on your homepage that is initiated with Javascript.
+David, the module maintainer, is happy to help in this process.

 ## How it works?

 On page load:

 - We intelligently prefech the pages the user is most likely to click on